benmvp/benmvp-cli/CONTRIBUTING.md

 ## Setup

-1. This project uses [yarn](https://yarnpkg.com/en/) as a package management system.
-If you don't have it installed, you can follow the [installation instructions](https://yarnpkg.com/lang/en/docs/install/)
 1. [For the repository](https://help.github.com/articles/fork-a-repo/)
 1. Clone your new forked repository to your local computer
 1. Set the `benmvp` repository as your branch's upstream branch: `git remote add upstream https://github.com/benmvp/benmvp-cli.git`
 1. Navigate to the root directory of your newly cloned repository: `cd /path/to/benmvp-cli`
-1. `yarn install` to install local dependencies
+1. `npm install` to install local dependencies

 ## Using branches to submit changes